coffeemug/defstartup/_drafts/productivity.md

 __Third__, when I do process the `incoming` label I use a single test to determine if I should work on the task:

-> Will the world be materially better in a month if I work on this?
+> Is my involvement in this task likely to make the world look materially different a month from now?

-If the answer is no, I politely inform people I won't work on the task.
+If the answer is no, I politely inform people I won't work on the task and try to give a helpful suggestion on how they could accomplish it without me:

+> I'm working on something else and unfortunately can't get to this.
+Could you try Jim or Mary instead?

+In practice it means I'll only take on extrinsic tasks if their impact will be felt months or years into the future.
+Here are examples of tasks that pass my test:

+- Closing a candidate
+- Closing a high value customer
+- Deciding on a programming language for a project
+- Bureaucratic tasks that involve large or escalating penalties
+- Helping design a product feature